 What are GATK Best Practice showcase workspaces?

 GATK Best Practices showcases are curated template workspaces that demonstrate all the components of a complete project workspace: analysis tools, sample data, and extensive documentation.
-They feature pipelining workflows for use cases including preprocessing genomics data, variant discovery for germline and somatic SNPs and Indels, copy number and structural variations.
+They feature pipelining workflows for use-cases including preprocessing genomics data, variant discovery for germline and somatic SNPs and Indels, copy number and structural variations.
 You can explore the featured workspaces in read-only mode, or clone a copy to your own billing project (or free credits) and try running on the included sample or on your own data.

 To learn more, see GATK's best practices documentation.

 GATK Best Practices Showcase workspaces